TwoRavens/TwoRavens/docs/dev_tools_2017.md

 ### Cons

 - Code repository seems slower than github.com
+- UI can be confusing with "everything" available.
 - No direct integration with Docker Hub for Docker image storage.
 (Is this important?)
     - However, CI scripts can be modified to push images to Dockerhub in addition to having images in the gitlab registry.
 - The ecosystem may seem constraining if the development of 1 part or more parts starts to lag.